Pechherz/Vermintide-Mods/VT1-Mods/FalchionForKruber/README.md

 Simply open the inventory and equip an existing falchion.

 ## Note:
-This mod will crash any player in the lobby, which doesn't have this mod installed.
+~~This mod will crash any player in the lobby, which doesn't have this mod installed.~~ ~~Thus it is highly advised to play in private lobbies or let all joining players install the mod.~~

-Thus it is highly advised to play in private lobbies or let all joining players install the mod.
+The current implementation now allows it to be used when hosting or playing as a client.

 If a Kruber bot uses a loadout with a falchion, then said bot can also wield it in battle.